Home

 Sidney D’Mello is a Professor at the Institute of Cognitive Science and the Department of Computer Science at the University of Colorado Boulder (since 2017).
 He was previously an Associate Professor in Psychology and Computer Science at Notre Dame (2012-2017).
 He received his PhD in Computer Science at the University of Memphis in 2009.

 D'Mello has published more than 300 articles, of which 16 received awards (4 others were finalists).
-He also directs the NSF National Institute for Student-Agent Teaming (iSAT).
-D'Mello received the 2018 Young Investigator Award from the Society for Text & Discourse and is a Scholar at the Student Experience Research Network.
+D'Mello received the 2018 Young Investigator Award from the Society for Text & Discourse and was a Scholar at the Student Experience Research Network.
+He also directs the NSF National Institute for Student-Agent Teaming (iSAT) and a Learning Engineering Virtual Institute (LEVI) called Hybrid Human-Agent Tutoring (HAT) Platform to Accelerate Middle School Math Achievement for Low Income Students.

 Research